ice-energy/jreed/content_pub/post/post_009/GithubHugo.md

 # How do you keep documents private?

 1st of all, pay the $99 fee.
-That means the repositories are private, but the pages are not.
-Pages can still be seen.
+That means the repositories are private, but the website pages are not.
+The key is knowing where the publicly browsable files are, and not putting private documents there.

-I have a solution to this, and it's mainly built into the source code tree.
+The solution to pub/priv relies on a logical arrangement of the source code tree.

 See the repositories at: